SouvikGhorui/Neural-Networks-from-scratch/README.md

 # Neural-Networks-from-scratch
-This is my first repo on Neural Network
+Hello, this is my repo where i am going to build Neural Networks from scratch.